Chung Se-yung: Career

-In 1967, Chung and his elder brother established Hyundai Motor Company, with Chung serving as its first chief executive.
+In 1967, Chung served as Hyundai Motor Company's first chief executive after establishing it with his elder brother.
 The company began as a small assembler of foreign cars but launched Korea’s first domestically produced car, the Pony, in 1974.
 This model became widely used in South Korea and was later exported, notably to the United States, under the name Excel in 1986.

 Chung chaired Hyundai Motor from 1967 until his retirement in 1996, during which the firm grew into one of the world’s largest carmakers.
 He also held leadership roles in the wider Hyundai Group, including as chairman from 1987 to 1996 and honorary chairman from 1996 to 1999.

 In 1999, a family power struggle resulted in his removal from Hyundai Motor by his elder brother.
 Chung's son Chung Mong-gyu was ousted with him.
 This allowed Chung Mong-koo, the founder’s eldest son, to assume leadership of the company and enabled the younger son, Chung Mong-hun, to take control of the main Hyundai Group.
 However, in August 2003, while facing allegations related to covert payments to North Korea, Chung Mong-hun committed suicide.
 After his ouster, Chung Se-yung became honorary chairman and a major shareholder of HDC Hyundai Development Company.
 The year before he died HMC had a total revenue of US$27 billion, selling more than 3 million vehicles.